Search

 How you will be measured

-Records kept of minimum and maximum daily temperatures at bird/chick level
+Records kept of minimum and maximum daily temperatures at bird/duckling level

 Temperature records